 ABSTRACT

-Background: Anaemia is among preeclamptic women's main health problems in Bangladesh.
-Aneamia affects pregnant women and women of reproductive age who have hemoglobin levels below 11.0 g/dl.
-In Bangladesh, the prevalence of aneamia among pregnant women is 42.2%, compared to a global incidence of 38.2%, which raises a major public health concern.
+Background: Anaemia among the preeclamptic women is a significant health issue in Bangladesh.
+It affects pregnant women and women of reproductive age who have haemoglobin levels below 11.0 g/dl.
+We explored the socio-demographic risk factor of anaemia, and mapped the regional risk of anaemia to understand the geographical inequalities.

-Methods: Information from 180 respondents was gathered from the Department of Gynecology and Obstetrics, Preeclampsia (PE) ward at Dhaka Medical College Hospital (DMCH), Dhaka, Bangladesh, between September 2021 and August 2022 [Ethical approval Ref: Memo No. ERC-DMC/ECC/2022/31].
-Factors associated with aneamia were explored using the chi-square test, and then we performed multinomial logistic regression (MLR) to determine the level of association with the risk factors.
-We further conducted cluster analysis, Global Moran’s I, and Anselin local Moran’s I to check the geographical distribution of anaemia cases from our sample.
+Methods: Information from 180 respondents was gathered from the Department of Gynaecology and Obstetrics, Preeclampsia (PE) ward at Dhaka Medical College Hospital (DMCH), Dhaka, Bangladesh, between September 2021 and August 2022 [Ethical approval Ref: Memo No. ERC-DMC/ECC/2022/31].
+Factors associated with aneamia were explored using the chi-square test, and then we performed logistic regression (LR) to determine the level of association with the risk factors.

 Results: Early and late PE onset were recorded and classified into two categories; 28.9% of respondents reported an early onset of PE, while 71.1% reported a late onset of PE.
 A total of 38.9% of subjects had normal hemoglobin counts, whereas 38.3% had mild aneamia.
 A total of 17.8% had moderate aneamia, and 5.0% had severe aneamia.
-By performing MLR, anaemia had a statistically significant association with several underlying factors, e.g., recreational substance use (RR= 83.093, 95% CI- 3.351 to 2060.315), gestational age (RR= 10.235, 95% CI- 1.478 to 70.879), gestational diabetes mellitus (RR= 4.906, 95% CI- 1.920 to 12.532), pregnancy interval (RR= 4.374, 95% CI- 1.338 to 4.303), education (RR=3.448, 95% CI- 1.542 to 7.709), profession (RR= 0.263, 95% CI- 0.109 to 0.635), parity (RR= 0.117, 95% CI- 0.026 to 0.529), and respondent age (RR=0.160, 95% CI- 0.032 to 0.802).
-Higher incidence rates for all kinds of aneamia were observed in the Dhaka, Narayanganj, and Munshiganj districts.
-The global Moran’s I value ranged from 0.14 to 0.44, and high-high cluster regions were detected in the central region.

-Conclusions: The risk factors indicated in this study and geographical inequalities will help policymakers take necessary steps.
+By performing LR, several risk factors were identified including age ranged 25-34 (OR: 0.169, p <0.05), lower education level (OR: 3.106, p <0.05), service holder mothers (OR: 0.604, p <0.05), doing exercise (OR: 0.414, p <0.05), interval in pregnancy by less than 24 months (OR: 4.646, p <0.05), and gestational diabetes mellitus (OR: 2.702, p <0.05).
+Higher incidence rates the total case were observed in the Dhaka district (IR: 1.46), Narayanganj district (IR: 1.11), and Munshiganj district (IR: 0.96).Conclusions: The risk factors indicated in this study and geographical inequalities will help policymakers take necessary steps.
 The geographical distribution of the incidence rate raises concern for further research, including socio-demographic and environmental factors.
 This will assist in determining the determinants of anaemia and suggest possible measures.

-Keywords: Preeclampsia, anaemia, Bangladesh, MLR, Spatial
+Keywords: Preeclampsia, anaemia, Bangladesh.

 Introduction

 Preeclampsia (PE) is a mysterious new onset of hypertension (systolic blood pressure >140 mmHg and diastolic blood pressure > 90 mmHg) with proteinuria after 20 weeks of gestation in previously normotensive women [1, 2].
-According to estimations, this disease affects 8%–10% of the world's population and 20% of those living in underdeveloped nations.
-[3].
-To date, PE is responsible for 70000 maternal and 500000 fatal deaths worldwide and is not limited to any particular geographic zone [4-6].
-It is one of the obstetric impediments; the mortality rate is 14 times greater in impoverished nations than in developed ones.
-[7].
-In accordance to the World Health Organization (WHO), preeclampsia is directly liable for 10% of maternal deaths in Asia [3, 8].
-PE prevalence in Bangladesh is 10% that is comparatively higher than other Asian countries like china 2.07%, Japan 1.19%, Thailand 2.22% and Nepal 0.59% [9, 10].
-The etiology of PE has not been fully elucidated [11] but anaemia is called one of the known hazards for preeclampsia [12].
+According to the estimations, this disease affects 8%–10% of the world's population and 20% of those living in underdeveloped nations [3].
+To date, PE is responsible for 70000 maternal and 500000 fatal deaths worldwide and is not limited to any geographic zone [4-6].
+It is one of the obstetric impediments; the mortality rate is 14 times greater in impoverished nations than in developed ones [7].
+According to the World Health Organization (WHO), preeclampsia is directly liable for 10% of maternal deaths in Asia [3, 8].
+PE prevalence in Bangladesh is 10% which is comparatively higher than other Asian countries like China 2.07%, Japan 1.19%, Thailand 2.22% and Nepal 0.59% [9, 10].
+The aetiology of PE has not been fully elucidated [11] but anaemia is called one of the known hazards for preeclampsia [12].